wso2/kubernetes-is/advanced/helm/is-pattern-1/README.md

 | `wso2.deployment.wso2is.resources.limits.memory`                            | The maximum amount of memory that should be allocated for a Pod                           | 2Gi                          |
 | `wso2.deployment.wso2is.resources.limits.cpu`                               | The maximum amount of CPU that should be allocated for a Pod                              | 2000m                        |

-**Note**: The above mentioned default, minimum resource amounts for running WSO2 Enterprise Integrator server profiles are based on its [official documentation](https://docs.wso2.com/display/IS580/Installation+Prerequisites).
+**Note**: The above mentioned default, minimum resource amounts for running WSO2 Identity Server profiles are based on its [official documentation](https://docs.wso2.com/display/IS580/Installation+Prerequisites).

 ##### 3. Deploy WSO2 Identity server.